gschmutz/kafka-as-your-datalake/3-Demo-Trino.md

 ### Joining with Driver topic

-Add the `logisticsdb_driver` topic to the property `kafka.table-names` in the `kafka.properties` file, so that it will be available in Presto as a table.
+Add the `logisticsdb_driver` topic to the property `kafka.table-names` in the `kafka.properties` file, so that it will be available in Trino as a table.

 ``` properties
 kafka.nodes=kafka-1:19092